chrisgleissner/loom-webflux-benchmarks/README.md

 During a run, any lines in the client-side or server-side log files which contain the term `error` (case-insensitive) are preserved in error log files written to the results folder alongside the generated PNG files.
 (This committed repository keeps only the PNG charts and the aggregated `results.csv`/`results.md`; the verbose per-scenario error logs are not committed.)
-In the latest run, every error originated from `loom-tomcat`, and the dominant error type was `connection refused` (37.7&nbsp;million occurrences across the high-load run alone); the two Netty approaches produced zero errors on this environment.
+In the latest run, every error originated from `loom-tomcat`: the committed high-load `results.csv` records ~37.3&nbsp;million failed `loom-tomcat` requests (concentrated in the fixed-rate `get-time`/`get-movies` bursts at 20k–60k), almost all of them `connection refused` as recorded in the verbose, non-committed error logs.
+The two Netty approaches produced zero errors on this environment.

 Any failed requests appear both in the latency chart as red dots, as well as in the RPS chart as part of a continuous orange line.
 Additionally, they leave a trace in the `$approach-latency.csv` file, if preserved by running the benchmark with the `-C` option:

 - A very small latency below 3ms indicates that the client failed to establish a TCP connection.
 Example from the latency CSV file: `1715728866471,0.000000,0,dial: i/o timeout,1211`.
 Such requests are not considered when reporting minimum latency since this could obscure the minimum latency of successful requests.
-- A very large latency above 60s indicates a server-side time-out.
+- A very large latency at ~60s reflects a request time-out (the server did not respond within the 60s time-out).
 Example from the latency CSV file: `1715728861008,60001.327066,0,request timeout,1050`.

 ### 1k-vus-and-rps-get-time-no-delay